syntaxError-23/portfolio-by-ahmed-with-bootstrap/README.md

 ## Contact
 For inquiries or contact, you can reach me through the following methods:

-- Email: devbyahmed@somecompany.com (not real by the way)
 - GitHub: [Ahmed Abshir GitHub](https://github.com/syntaxError-23?tab=repositories)

 Feel free to explore the website, check out the projects, and get in touch!